encode/starlette/docs/requests.md

 Request files are normally sent as multipart form data (`multipart/form-data`).

 When you call `await request.form()` you receive a `starlette.datastructures.FormData` which is an immutable multidict, containing both file uploads and text input.

-When one of the fields is a file upload, you will get a `starlette.datastructures.UploadFile`.
+File upload items are represented as instances of `starlette.datastructures.UploadFile`.

 `UploadFile` has the following attributes: